tubtubs/EmoteButtons/readme.md

 You can also use the [GitAddonsManager](https://gitlab.com/woblight/GitAddonsManager) to install this addon.

--If there are any further issues with installation, ensure that *VanillaStoryline.toc* is in the root folder.
+-If there are any further issues with installation, ensure that *EmoteButtons.toc* is in the root folder.
 There should be no subdirectories.
 Eg: *C:\Games\WoW\Interface\Addons\EmoteButtons\EmoteButtons.toc*

 # Expanded on QuippeR's work, now features:
 -Expanded left and right wings, up to 8 buttons